 1. Unaccounted Thermal Losses

 Despite rigorous modeling, thermal losses through enclosures, environmental heat exchange, convective flows, or radiation may be underestimated.
-The analysis acknowledges that such unaccounted losses could introduce a bias of up to 5% in measured power outputs, particularly during extended operational cycles where a substantial portion of energy is dissipated as heat.2.
-Parasitic Capacitance and Inductance
+The analysis acknowledges that such unaccounted losses could introduce a bias of up to 5% in measured power outputs, particularly during extended operational cycles where a substantial portion of energy is dissipated as heat.

 Each module and the interconnections between modules exhibit parasitic elements (capacitance, inductance), which may shift the resonant frequency and disrupt ideal modulation conditions.
-The model assumes that their influence is limited to a ≤1% deviation in the resonance frequency and does not significantly affect modulation efficiency.3.
-Nonlinear Characteristics of Components
+The model assumes that their influence is limited to a ≤1% deviation in the resonance frequency and does not significantly affect modulation efficiency.

 Real-world components (capacitors, inductors, switching elements) exhibit nonlinearities such as discontinuities, saturation effects, and temperature dependence.
 These nonlinearities result in corrections to the gain coefficients, estimated in the model to be ≤3%.
-They are incorporated as correction factors into the integrated gain formulation.5.2 Alternative Interpretations of the Results
+They are incorporated as correction factors into the integrated gain formulation.

 1. Physical Validity

-Theoretical predictions have been validated through long-term experimental trials.
-All key performance metrics (power output, $K_{\rm total}$, stability, synchronization) remain within ±3% of theoretical values, confirming the robustness of the model and its practical feasibility.5.
-Technical Feasibility and Scalability
+The theoretical expectations for regime behavior have been supported by long-term experimental trials.
+Key performance metrics (power output, $K_{\rm total}$, stability, synchronization) remain within ±3% of the modeled values within the tested configuration, supporting the robustness of the proposed regime model.

 - Leonenko, M. V., Grigorenko, E. E., Zelenyi, L. M., & Fu, H. (2025).
 Electrostatic Solitary Waves in the Central Plasma Sheet of the Earth’s Magnetotail.
 JETP Letters, 122(1), 12–21.